scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 2/12/21

-Make a wild melee attack against a creature, adding a normal die to your attack roll.
+Make a wild weapon attack against a creature, adding a normal die to your attack roll.
 On hit you deal an extra wound in damage.
 After making the attack you grant combat advantage to attackers until the start of your next turn.

 -**Minor Injury: Bleeding.** Physical attacks and maneuvers against you may reroll 1 wound die in the damage roll.